ravagernl/TukUI_NugRunning/README.md

 More information on how to add your own spells to NugRunning or other options can be found on the <a href="http://www.wowinterface.com/downloads/info10440-NugRunning.html">NugRunning download page</a> and the <a href="https://github.com/rgd87/NugRunning/wiki/NugRunningUserConfig">NugRunningConfig wiki page</a>.

 [ <a href="https://github.com/rubenvincenten/TukUI_NugRunning/zipball/master">Download</a> ]

+<b>Installation</b>:

+1. Rename the extracted directory to "TukUI_NugRunning" (case sensitive).
+2. Move the direcory to your AddOns directory.
+3. ??
+4. Profit!